mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

             return r
 ```

 As it turns out, one loop iteration is *almost always* enough, to the point where we can realistically skip the co-prime check altogether.
+More on this in part 2.

 ## Decryption